Vehicle registration

 You may be allowed to repossess or seize a vehicle for a variety of reasons when you're dealing with:

-the failure of a borrower to meet the terms of a loan,
+• A borrower who has failed to meet the terms of a loan

 Statutory requirements

-Rent Distress Act: Allows a landlord to seize and sell a tenant's vehicle to satisfy unpaid rent on a commercial property.
+• Rent Distress Act: Allows a landlord to seize and sell a vehicle to satisfy unpaid rental payments owed on commercial property.

-Repairer's Lien Act: Allows a garage or repairer to seize and sell a customer's vehicle for unpaid repairs.
+• Repairer's Lien Act: Allows a repairer to seize a vehicle for unpaid authorized repairs.

 Speak to your Autoplan Broker